r3me/transformicons/README.md

-Transformicons : Animated CSS Symbols and Buttons
+Transformicons
 ======================

-*What's a transformicon?* It's an animated CSS symbol/button presented in a neatly packaged library for Sass and CSS.
+*What's a transformicon?*

+It's an animated CSS symbol/button presented in a neatly packaged library for Sass and CSS.

+**What browsers do you support?**

-**Browser Support** : IE10+, Chrome 36+, Safari 6+, Firefox 30+, Opera 22+, iOS 7+, Android 4+, Chrome for Android 38+
+IE10+, Chrome 36+, Safari 6+, Firefox 30+, Opera 22+, iOS 7+, Android 4+, Chrome for Android 38+

 --